salvatore-lorenzo/salvatore-lorenzo-home/content/authors/tore/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Salvatore Lorenzo is a professor of physics of matter at the Physics and Chemistry department of University of Palermo.
-His research interests include open quantum systems dynamics, quantum optics, Quantum Information, quantum thermodynamics and quantum machine learning.
+His research interests include open quantum systems dynamics, quantum optics, quantum information, quantum thermodynamics and quantum machine learning.
 {style="text-align: justify;"}